alanszlosek/pimera/README.md

 * Raspberry Pi 3B+ or 4B (haven't tested)
 * Raspberry Pi OS, based on Debian 11 or later
 * apt install clang libcamera-dev libjpeg62-turbo-dev

+## Building

 * In `src/`, run `make`
 * Code has hardcoded defaults.
 Haven't implemented loading settings from file yet.

+# Using libcamera

+If you're new to libcamera like I am, check out the `examples/libcamera-scaffold` directory.
+There you will find `scaffold.cpp` and a `Makefile` for building (possibly) the simplest possible libcamera app.

+It configures the camera, registers a callback, receives frames via the callback function, then exits after 10 seconds.